APY/APYDataGridBundle/README.md

 ### Step 2: Configure the Autoloader

-Add the `FOS` namespace to your autoloader:
+Add the `Sorien` namespace to your autoloader:

 ``` php
 <?php